Anassatti/TestAutomation/README.md

-# TestAutomation_Java
+# TestAutomation_Solution
-This repo is for building test automation using Selenium and Java.
+This repo is for building common test automation using Selenium and Java.
 This product includes building a complete framework.

 **Tools & Technologyies**